bfayejones/bfayejones.github.io/_posts/2020-1-17-my-pihole-setup.markdown

  Firstly, the hardware
  - [A raspberry pi zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)
  - [The official raspberry pi power supply](https://www.raspberrypi.org/products/type-c-power-supply/)
    - Given the lack of power hungry peripherals, under powering with a normal micro-usb charger that you already have would probably be fine.
 But if you are going to buy any charger for it, I do recommend this one due to the relative low price/high quality which can be hard to get with chargers.
-As of writing, they cost $8.00 each.
+As of writing, they cost about $8.00 each.
  - A 2GB microSD card
    - WARNING: this is now probably a bad choice.
 Go with a 4GB card.
 However, I did make it work with a 2GB card, so if you already bought a 2GB card based on an outdated guide, and got stuck when the raspbian image was too big, keep reading.
  - A computer which can: